murrayjbrown/holochain-kennel/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-**P2P twitter-clone built on holochain**
-A group of puppy dogs is called a *kennel.* Maybe it's time for a fully distributed shoutcast network of cute puppies, rather than a certain bluebird.
+**Overview**
 *Kennel* is a work in progress, derived from the Holochain project's [clutter](https://github.com/holochain/clutter) sample application which exists to demonstrate how easy it is to build applications on holochain.

+A group of puppy dogs is called a *kennel.* Maybe it's time for a fully distributed shoutcast network of cute puppies, rather than a certain bluebird — or cats; I'm not particularly fond of cats. ;-)

+**Purpose:**
+This project is a personal learning vehicle for exploring the [Holochain](https://github.com/Holochain/holochain-proto) distributed computing platform, Holochain distributed applications (dApps), and the [PureScript](http://www.purescript.org/) programming language.

+**Objectives**:

+1. Develop this dApp in PureScript with generic bindings for Holochain.

+1. Evolve this dApp into something more transactional, such as for puppy adoption, perhaps with (qualified) auctions; or breeding with pedigree tracking.

 **Code Status:** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.

-*Note: The committed codebase does not YET reflect this README, which has been written per the intended derivation from the* clutter *application.*

 ## Installation & Usage